swch/strivve-docs/src/pages/cardupdatr/embed/index.md

 template: cardupdatr-embed
 ---

 CardUpdatr can be run as a standalone site, or embedded into an iframe directly within your application.
-Running in this mechanism gives you the flexibility to control your branding, while not having to worry about interfacing with CardSavr directly for intercepting merchant messages and user feedback.
+Using this mechanism gives you the flexibility to control your branding, while not having to worry about interfacing with CardSavr directly for intercepting merchant messages and user feedback.

+There are a variety of settings outlined below that control how your CardUpdatr application behaves, but the settings to get up and running are minimal.

 ## CardUpdatr iframe Example

 Insert this code below into your page to host the CardUpdatr within an iframe.
 Simply replace CARDUPDATR_HOSTNAME with the hostname of your cardupdatr environment instance.
 You must create a div that has the correct height, and then pass the id of the div into the initCardupdatr function.

 ```javascript